corygleisinger17-cmd/SafeHaven/Product/Domain_Model.md

 ## Document

-Represents information associated with an inventory item.
+Represents information associated with an Assets.

 Document Types